 We use our established networks to provide access to essential welfare services and open the doors to potential training and employment opportunities.
 We work closely with other agencies and charities all devoted to supporting socially and opportunity-disadvantages adults.

 Wellbeing & Substance Misuse

-We collaborate closely with local health authorities, mental health services as well as drug and alcohol teams and are therefore well-positioned to facilitate access for our residents when required.
+We collaborate closely with local health authorities, mental health services, as well as drug and alcohol teams and, are therefore well-positioned to facilitate access for our residents when required.
 We encourage positive engagement with all help services, as a part of our ‘self-help expectations’ which are outlined in all tenancy agreements.
-As examples, these critical services may help to ease anxiety or other mental health symptoms; provide assistance and counselling relating to substance misuse; or simply to educate residents on the benefits of a healthy lifestyle.
-Our support workers are all able to advice, and are keen to see evidence of a healthy lifestyle being adopted during residents’ tenancies.
+As examples, these critical services may help to ease anxiety or other mental health symptoms; provide assistance and counselling relating to substance misuse, or simply to educate residents on the benefits of a healthy lifestyle.
+Our support workers are all able to advise and are keen to see evidence of a healthy lifestyle being adopted during residents’ tenancies.

 Living & Life Skills

 In order for our residents to proceed and lead independent, stable and successful lives after their departure from our projects, we adopt various methods to ensure that essential life skills are developed during their time with us.
 Our support workers assist individuals in building these skills through a combination of one-to-one sessions, group work, formal learning and empowerment programmes.
 Whether it be relating to running a home, managing finances, or learning coping strategies, we ensure that our residents are ready to restart their lives as well-prepared as possible.

 Our accommodation team members and support workers are experienced in working with offenders and those who partake in anti-social behaviour.
 Through peaceful interactions with these residents, attitudes towards and issues surrounding offending and reoffending are discussed and addressed, with the hope of finding solutions to break reoffending patterns.
 We ensure compliance of existing court orders and expect mutual respect to be shown between residents and team members at all times.